 With so many factors affecting speed, there is no way to predict your exact speed, but we can make projections based on data from actual users who perform network speed tests.

 You can find current speed range information in the Speed and Latency section of our Open Internet disclosure.
-We will provide ranges for our new low band 5G network after data becomes available.

 If your speeds seem unusually slow, find some help on Internet and data issues.

-Read T-Mobile’s Internet Disclosures for full details and FAQs.
+Review T-Mobile’s Internet Disclosures for full details and FAQs.